Category Archives: Neptune

 the only moon one of only two moons in our solar system to do so.
 This leads many astronomers to believe that Triton is a captured Kuiper Belt Object that fell into orbit around Neptune at some point in our solar system’s nearly 4.7-billion-year history.

-Ok, ok… it’s not “new” (it’s from a HubbleNews article released in 2005) but since I just came across it today, it’s new to me!
-So maybe it’s new to you too.
+Ok, ok… it’s not “new” (it’s from a HubbleNews article released in 2005) but since I just came across it myself, it’s new to me!
+So maybe it’s new to you too. :)

 The video above was created from images taken by the Hubble Space Telescope, showing distant Neptune (we’re talking four and a half billion km away here!) rotating on its axis, four of its 13 known moons visible in orbit.
 The images were taken every 4-5 hours between the days of April 25th – 30th, 2005, and were then combined to make a dynamic movie animation.
 And what a cool animation it is!
 Read the rest of this entry